Elvis Andrus Player Props: White Sox vs. Twins

-The Chicago White Sox and Elvis Andrus, who went 3-for-5 with a double and an RBI last time in action, take on Joe Ryan and the Minnesota Twins at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+The Chicago White Sox, including Elvis Andrus (batting .167 in his past 10 games, with a double, two walks and three RBI), battle starting pitcher Louie Varland and the Minnesota Twins at Guaranteed Rate Field, Wednesday at 7:10 PM ET.

-In his most recent appearance, he had three hits (going 3-for-5 with a double and an RBI) against the Rays.
+He had a hitless showing in his previous game (0-for-3) against the Twins.

 Elvis Andrus Game Info & Props vs. the Twins